Cedar Forests and Branches

 Much Cooler and Shadier

-The cedar and the upland forests surround each other; although they may look and feel entirely different from one and other.
+The cedar and the upland forests surround each other, although they may look and feel entirely different from one other.
 Upland forests are not only drier, but they also feel dry.
-On hot days, you will still feel the temperature within the uplands.
+On hot days, you will still feel the temperature in the uplands.
 Cedar forests may actually feel cooler in temperature.
 More light is blocked, creating a shadier environment.
 Sphagnum moss thrives in this.
-These unique areas have a distinct aroma, along with a sensation of cool humidity.
+These unique areas have a distinct aroma, accompanied by a sensation of cool, humid air.

 Thick cedar woods The trees are sometimes extremely close together, blocking out over half of all light